Help Atlas Clients Train Their Service Dog

 Feel free to contact email@example.com if you have any questions.

-- You must have at least two years’ experience training your own or other dogs
+- You must have at least two years’ experience as a dog trainer

 - You must complete our online courses and workshop